lidofinance/dual-governance/docs/specification.md

     returns (uint256 support, uint256 executionQuorum, bool isExecuted)
 ```

-Returns the state of a scheduled proposal including support count, quorum, and execution status.
+Returns the state of the request to call `TiebreakerCoreCommittee.scheduleProposal` for scheduling the `EmergencyProtectedTimelock` proposal with the given `proposalId`.
+The returned tuple contains:

+- `support` - The number of votes in support of scheduling the proposal.
+- `executionQuorum` - The number of votes required to reach the execution quorum.
+- `quorumAt` - The timestamp when the quorum was reached.
+- `isExecuted` - Whether the proposal has already been submitted to the `TiebreakerCoreCommittee`.

 ---